Interspecies entanglement with impurity atoms in a lattice gas

-In Fig.~\ref{two}(c) we then look directly at the von Neumann entropy of entanglement.
+In figure~\ref{two}(c) we then look directly at the von Neumann entropy of entanglement.
 For attractive interactions ($U_{12}<0$), the entanglement grows very sharply as a consequence of the direct pairing of the particles in position space that creates the bound state and reaches the saturation value for small $U_{12}/J$ (which is $\log_2 M$ as noted above).
 The entanglement in position space is generated by repulsion ($U_{12}>0$) between the particles, which makes it energetically unfavourable for them to be present on the same lattice site.
 This does not provide as strong entanglement as in the attractive case, but still increased with increasing $U_{12}$, towards an asymptotic value.
-The visibility of the momentum distribution peak $V_1$ is shown in Fig.~\ref{two}(d) and directly mirrors the behaviour of the entanglement, falling very sharply on the attractive side $U_{12}<0$ as the particles become highly entangled and the momentum distribution for a single particle tends rapidly to a flat distribution.
-On the repulsive side ($U_{12}>0$) also the slight drop of the visibility profile followed by a steady value reflects the corresponding entanglement of the particles.
-Below we will see analogous behaviour in the many-body case, made somewhat more complicated by the dynamics of interacting particles in the majority species.
+The visibility of the momentum distribution peak $V_1$ is shown in figure~\ref{two}(d) and directly mirrors the behaviour of the entanglement, falling very sharply on the attractive side $U_{12}<0$ as the particles become highly entangled and the momentum distribution for a single particle tends rapidly to a flat distribution.
+Similarly, on the repulsive side ($U_{12}>0$), the slight drop of the visibility profile followed by a steady value reflects the corresponding entanglement of the particles.